ericleasemorgan/reader-sentences/README.md

 	./bin/vectorize.py author-homer-gutenberg

 Again, it is quite likely you will have missing Python modules and/or you will have missing HuggingFace models.
 Do your best to install the modules.
-To resolve the issues with the HuggingFace models, create a HuggingFace account, get a HuggingFace token, and create an environment variable with the name "HF_TOKEN" with the token's value.
+To resolve the issues with the HuggingFace models, create a HuggingFace account, get a HuggingFace token, and create an environment variable with the name "HF_TOKEN" and with the token's value.
 Repeat the previous step, and please be patient; this step is computationally expensive.

 Once you get this far, you can query the database of vectorized sentences.
 The following command queries the study carrel named "author-homer-gutenberg" for the word "hector" and returns thirty-two sentences: